-The public offering price of \$ per share of our common stock is substantially higher than the as adjusted net tangible book value per share of our outstanding shares immediately after this offering.
-As a result, investors purchasing securities in this offering will incur immediate and substantial dilution of approximately \$ per share of common stock, or approximately % of the public offering price, based on an assumed public offering price of \$ per share, which is the last reported sale price of our common stock on NASDAQ on , 2015.
+The public offering price of \$20.00 per share of our common stock in this offering is substantially higher than the as adjusted net tangible book value per share of our outstanding shares immediately after this offering.
+As a result, investors purchasing securities in this offering will incur immediate and substantial dilution of \$13.82 per share of common stock, or approximately 69% of the public offering price.
 Accordingly, existing shareholders will benefit disproportionately from this offering.
 If we raise additional capital through the sale of equity, including convertible securities, your percentage of ownership will be diluted.
 You may also experience additional dilution if stock options or warrants to purchase our shares are exercised at less than the offering price.
 As of September 30, 2015, we had reserved 1,337,584 shares of our common stock for issuance under our Amended and Restated 2014 Stock Incentive Plan and 200,000 shares of our common stock for issuance under our 2015 Employee Stock Purchase Plan.